MightyElemental/ReactorOptimizer/README.md

 Writtin in Lua and designed to be used with ComputerCraft and BigReactors/ExtremeReactors.
 * * *
+The idea originated from the online BigReactor Simulator website found here: [https://br.sidoh.org/](https://br.sidoh.org/) This site also has a built-in peak efficiency calculator, and can also calculate space efficiency.
+The main difference between this script and the online simulator is that it manages the reactor for you so you don't need to manually change the reactor settings.
+This script can be run on any reactor without needing to recreate it online.
+* * *
 ## Example

 The following graph was generated from a [reactor of this design](https://br.sidoh.org/#reactor-design?length=3&width=3&height=3&activelyCooled=false&controlRodInsertion=0&layout=XCXCXCXCX):